Which of these four popular racket sports do you prefer?

-Racket sports are played all over the world by many people, ranging from children to veterans.
+People all over the world, ranging from children to veterans, play racket sports.
 They have also become a great way to meet new people and socialise.

-While there are many rackets sports to choose from, let us take a deeper look at Badminton, Tennis, Squash and a relatively new sport i.e Paddle T
+While there are many racket sports to choose from, let us take a deeper look at Badminton, Tennis, Squash and a relatively new sport i.e Paddle T

 Badminton is a said to be the fastest racket sport out there.
 It is a very quick game and requires you to be alert and have good judgment.

 1.Racket: For beginners, there are plenty of rackets and companies to choose from.
 Depending on what level you are at, you should pick a racket for your requirement.
 There are even smaller sizes for kids who are just starting out.

 2. Shoes: Gum sole shoes are a must as they grip the court the best and cause less slipping.
 There are lighter than normal shoes too.
 Running shoes won’t work.